Tutorial: Import the C++ standard library using modules from the command line

 }

 In the preceding code, import std; replaces #include <vector> and #include <iostream>.
 The statement import std; makes all of the standard library available with one statement.
-If you're concerned about performance, it may help to know that importing the entire standard library is often significantly faster than processing a single standard library header file such as #include <vector>.
+Importing the entire standard library is often much faster than processing a single standard library header file such as #include <vector>.

 5. Compile the example by using the following command in the same directory as the previous step:

-We didn't have to specify std.ifc on the command line because the compiler automatically looks for the .ifc file that matches the module name specified by an import statement.
-When the compiler encounters import std;, it finds std.ifc since we put it in the same directory as the source code--relieving us of the need to specify it on the command line.
+It isn't necessary to specify /reference "std=std.ifc" on the command line in this example because the compiler automatically looks for the .ifc file matching the module name specified by the import statement.
+When the compiler encounters import std; it can find std.ifc if it's located in the same directory as the source code.
 If the .ifc file is in a different directory than the source code, use the /reference compiler switch to refer to it.

 Given the previous command line, the compiler produces an executable named importExample.exe.
 When you run it, it produces the following output: